10 Panoramic View of Paris - Notre-Dame de Paris © French Moments

 Parc de Saint-Cloud

-The Park of Saint-Cloud offers many viewpoints overlooking Paris.
-The terrace at the location of the former palace soars some 100 metres above the Paris skyline, from the skyscrapers of La Défense to the hill of Montmartre, the Eiffel Tower and Montparnasse Tower.
+The terrace at the former palace soars some 100 metres above the Paris skyline, from the skyscrapers of La Défense to the hill of Montmartre, the Eiffel Tower, and the Montparnasse Tower.

 Parc de Saint-Cloud in autumn © French Moments